Rapha321/coinmagik/README.md

 Coded with :heart: by [Raphael Albern](https://github.com/Rapha321)

 ## Stack
 ꓘoinFolio is built with HTML, CSS, Javascript, React (Hooks used: useState, useEffect, useContext), semanticUI, MaterialUI, Bootstrap react, Toastify.
-All the data is fetched from CoinGecko API using fetch.
+All the data is fetched from CoinGecko API using fetch and axios.

 ### How to run the app